MicrosoftDocs/cpp-docs/docs/intrinsics/udiv64.md

 Divides a 64-bit unsigned integer *dividend* by a 32-bit unsigned integer *divisor*.
 Stores the remainder in the 32-bit unsigned integer pointed to by *remainder*, and returns the 32 bits of the quotient.

-This intrinsic is new in Visual Studio 2019.
+The `_udiv64` intrinsic is available starting in Visual Studio 2019 RTM.

 ## Syntax